 Associate Professor Steven Tong is an infectious diseases physician with the Victorian Infectious Diseases Service and Co-Head of the Translational and Clinical Research and Indigenous Health cross-cutting disciplines at the Doherty Institute.
 He spent 10 years in Darwin before moving to Melbourne to join the Doherty Institute in 2016.
 His research interests include skin pathogens (Staphylococcus aureus, Group A Streptococcus), hospital infections, Indigenous health, viral hepatitis and influenza.
 His passion is to apply cutting edge science to address clinically driven questions.
 Steven trained in infectious diseases in Melbourne (2004-2005) and Darwin (2006) and was awarded a PhD from the Menzies School of Health Research/Charles Darwin University in 2010.
 His post-doctoral training took him to Duke University, North Carolina (2011) and the Wellcome Trust Sanger Institute, Cambridge in the UK (2012).
 Key achievements from his research include the discovery and naming of two new species of Staphylococcus, discovery of a novel genotype of hepatitis B in Indigenous Australians, and the conduct of clinical trials for the treatment of impetigo and MRSA bloodstream infections.

-a.
-Medications (including current status of evaluation of effectiveness and safety)
+1. Describe the therapeutic treatment options (including current status of evaluation of effectiveness and safety), for COVID-19 including:

-- Agents that can be used to prevent COVID eg hydroxychloroquine, BCG
+- – Agents for prevention of COVID eg hydroxychloroquine, BCG

-- Agents that can be used to reduce complications of COVID eg dexamethasone, mesoblasts
+- – Agents targeting the inflammatory cascade of COVID eg dexamethasone, mesoblasts